phlppnhllngr/phlppnhllngr.github.io/content/diverses/Dokumente.md

 - **PDFtk**
   - <https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/>
   - *a simple tool for doing everyday things with PDF documents.*
+  - free
+    - *tool for quickly merging and splitting PDF documents and pages*
+  - pro
+    - *split, merge, rotate, watermark, stamp and secure PDF pages and documents.
+PDFtk Pro is a graphical application*
+  - server
+    - *command-line tool.
+It is commonly used for server-side processing of PDFs*
 - **iText RUPS**
   - *allows you to look inside a PDF document and browse the different PDF objects and content streams.*
   - <https://github.com/itext/rups>